 Spring Top 50

-Be inspired to make a difference when you journey from darkness to light through the interactive galleries of the Canadian Museum for Human Rights.
+Embark on a metaphorical and physical journey from darkness to light through the ever-changing interactive exhibits at the Museum for Human Rights.

 Put the focus on your wellness at Thermea by Nordik Spa-Nature, the city’s gorgeous outdoor spa where thermal pools, heated hammocks, toasty fires and a fabulous farm-to-table restaurant with craft cocktails beckons.